How to Sell a Large Guitar Collection (Every Option, Honestly Explained)

 Ready to Get an Offer on Your Collection?

-Whether it's your own collection or one you've inherited, we handle every step — identification, documentation, organization, and a fair offer.
+Your own collection or one you've inherited, we handle every step.
+Identification, documentation, organization, and a fair offer.
 No prep work required on your end.

 What about selling vintage guitars I inherited as part of an estate?

-- Identification without the collector's knowledge — when the person who knew every instrument is no longer there to explain what things are, identifying the collection accurately requires hands-on expertise.
+• Identification without the collector's knowledge.
+When the person who knew every instrument is no longer there to explain what things are, identifying the collection accurately takes hands-on expertise.
 We do this regularly and don't require you to provide information you don't have.

-- Missing documentation — most guitar collectors, even serious ones, don't keep formal inventory records.
-If receipts, serial logs, or purchase histories don't exist, that's not an obstacle for us.
+• Missing documentation.
+Most guitar collectors, even serious ones, don't keep formal inventory records.
+If receipts, serial logs, or purchase histories don't exist, that's not an obstacle.
 We'll build documentation from the instruments themselves.

-- Tax and reporting considerations — inherited property typically receives a stepped-up cost basis for tax purposes, which affects how gains are calculated if the estate sells at a profit.
-This is a question for your CPA or estate attorney, not us — but it's worth understanding before you decide how to sell.
+• Tax and reporting considerations.
+Inherited property typically receives a stepped-up cost basis for tax purposes, which affects how gains are calculated if the estate sells at a profit.
+That's a question for your CPA or estate attorney, not us.
+But it's worth understanding before you decide how to sell.

 If you're an executor or family member handling a guitar collection as part of an estate and don't know where to start, contact us directly or request a free appraisal.
-We'll walk you through the process from the very beginning — including coming to the location, identifying every instrument, and giving you an honest picture of what you're working with before you make any decisions.
+We'll walk you through the process from the beginning.
+That includes coming to the location, identifying every instrument, and giving you an honest picture of what you're working with before you make any decisions.

-This is more common than you'd think, especially with inherited collections.
-Serious collectors often have instruments spread across multiple rooms, storage spaces, and cases — some labeled, some not.
-Records, if they exist at all, may be handwritten notes, old receipts in a filing cabinet, or nothing at all.
+More common than you'd think, especially with inherited collections.
+Serious collectors often have instruments spread across multiple rooms, storage spaces, and cases.
+Some labeled, some not.
+Records, if they exist at all, may be handwritten notes, old receipts in a filing cabinet, or nothing.

 When we evaluate a collection, we bring the expertise to work through exactly that kind of situation.
-We'll go through everything methodically, identify each instrument, note condition and originality, pull serial numbers against the appropriate factory records — using resources like our Fender, Gibson, Gretsch, Rickenbacker, and Martin serial number guides — and build an organized picture of what exists.
-You don't need to do that work before calling us — that's precisely where we add value that no online platform can replicate.
+We'll go through everything methodically, identify each instrument, note condition and originality, pull serial numbers against the appropriate factory records (using resources like our Fender, Gibson, Gretsch, Rickenbacker, and Martin serial number guides), and build an organized picture of what's there.
+You don't need to do any of that before calling us.
+That's precisely where we add value no online platform can replicate.

 How long does it take to sell a large guitar collection on your own?

-Realistically, plan on 3–9 months to sell a collection of 30+ instruments through online marketplaces — longer if any pieces are unusual or require finding the right buyer.
-Some instruments will sell in days; others will sit for months.
-The total active time involved (identifying, listing, photography, communication, packing, shipping) is typically 100–200 hours for a mid-size collection.
-For an inherited collection where you're starting without knowledge of the instruments, add significant additional time for research and identification before you can list anything at all.
+Realistically, plan on three to nine months to sell a collection of 30+ instruments through online marketplaces.
+Longer if any pieces are unusual or require finding the right buyer.
+Some instruments will sell in days.
+Others will sit for months.
+Total active time involved (identifying, listing, photography, communication, packing, shipping) is typically 100 to 200 hours for a mid-size collection.
+For an inherited collection where you're starting without knowledge of the instruments, add significant time for research and identification before you can list anything at all.

 Do I need to set up a business account to sell on Reverb or eBay?